 There are essentially five categories to choose from: upright vacuums, canister vacuums, stick vacuums, handheld vacuums, and robotic vacuums.

-Here are the top 5 vacuum cleaner models based on overall ratings - a combination of scores given for effectiveness in cleaning and ease of use - selected by Consumer Reports in a vacuum cleaner test published in December 2016.
-Here's what they had to say about each of the top-rated models:
+Here are the top 4 vacuum cleaner models based on overall ratings - a combination of scores given for effectiveness in cleaning and ease of use - selected by Consumer Reports in a vacuum cleaner test published in December 2016.

 It's not the cheapest model you'll find, but this straightforward, solid performer was among the best vacuums tested in 2016.

 It was noisier than some uprights but still impressive, with performance that beat out models costing hundreds more.

 Powerful airflow makes its attachments work especially well.
 It's also noticeably quieter than many models and easy to handle.

 But at more than $1,000, it may suck a big chunk out of your bank account, too - certainly something to consider.